buildbot/buildbot/master/docs/developer/rtype-change.rst

     .. bb:rpath:: /change/:changeid

         :pathkey integer changeid: the ID of the change
-        :event new: the change has just been added

         This path selects a specific change, identified by ID.